serradura/u-struct/README.md

 # #<struct Person first_name="Rodrigo", last_name=nil>
 ```

-If you want a Struct only with optional members (or attributes), as the `keyword_init:` option does.

-You can declare all attributes within the `optional:` option.
+If you want a `Struct` only with optional members (or attributes), as the `keyword_init:` option does, you can declare all attributes within the optional: option:

 ```ruby
 Person = Micro::Struct.new(optional: [:first_name, :last_name])